courecta/tensor-concord-card-game/README.md

 ---

 ## **Contribution Guidelines**
-This is a learning project, but contributions are welcome!
+This is a learning project, as such, it may underperform, but I won't be really investing into it as game but more as an experience for game development.
-Feel free to fork the repository and submit pull requests with new features, bug fixes, or optimizations.

 ---